cppjames/qrange/README.md

 ## About the author
 Hi!
 I am a solo software developer.
 I created **qrange** as an open source library to simplify the process of using ranges in Python.
 Check out my [other repositories](https://github.com/Forfunckle?tab=repositories) as well.
-If you want to support me, please [buy me a coffee here](https://www.paypal.me/forfunckle).
-Any amount is appreciated! :)